J.N. Ward creates fine oil paintings, mixed media pieces, and watercolors in addition to illustrations and comics.

 Oil on canvas, 24" x 20".
 2012

 Brushwork is a comic about personal growth.
 I kept the comics to myself until a friend suggested that I share them -- it had helped them to not feel so alone in their own struggles, and they thought it might help others, too.
 Buy your own 20 comics worth of Brushworkhere!
-Take a step back and learn laugh at your anxieties with Brushwork.
+Take a step back and learn to laugh at your anxieties with Brushwork.